rodlie/cyan/docs/README.md

 **Release date : 20190929**

-### General

 * UI clean up
 * Bug fixes

-### Windows

-* Updated Qt to 5.13.1
-* Updated FFmpeg to 4.2.1

-### Linux

-Cyan will from now on be distributed as an AppImage.
-The AppImage will be built against Glibc 2.23 and GCC 5.5.
-Cyan should be compatible with most distributions released around 2016 and beyond.
-Note that some installations may require additional XCB libraries installed prior to running Cyan *(Fedora 30 was missing libxkbcommon-x11 on the XFCE Live spin)*.

-### macOS

-Work on the new SDK for macOS has begun, binaries will probably be available on the next release.
-The binary will be compatible with OS X Lion (10.7).

 ## 1.99.1

 **Release date : 20190919**

 First step on the road to version 2.0.
-This is a development release, not for end-users.
+This (1.99.x) is a development release, not for end-users.

 * Initial support for video frame import
 * Initial support for guides